whats-good/uniform-graphql/notes.md

 - You cant list the same interface more than once.
 This means that we'll probably need to add unique identifiers to our interfaces
 - The "implementor" is not allowed to extend the fields of an interface.
 They need to match 1:1.
 TODO: See if nullability works the same way.
 - implementors should be a key-value pair, not an array.
 And brick names should be part of their generics, otherwise it wont show.
+- a good way to get type safety (sometimes at the cost of inference) is using "any" types in private fields but strict types in the constructors.
+This will force the user to give very particular types while we can still build a library in a more relaxed manner.

 # TODOS